pic

 Pardon the dust!
 The VRL is currently undergoing updates.
 Soon users will again be able to use the lab to determine their preferred font, fastest font, and best character spacing.

-Use Readability Features for both reading and writing whenever they are available; ask your digital content providers to add Readability Features where they are not.
+Use Readability Features for both reading and writing whenever they are available; ask your digital content providers to add Readability Features where they are not available.

 Find Your Best Format - Virtual Readability Lab